 The first Blu-ray of perhaps the most important film of the war experience — for Japan either 1933 or 1937 through 1945 — comes from Arrow in England, in a Region B- only three disc set.

 The Human Condition is a six-feature serial epic originally shown in three parts over three years.
 It’s a career highpoint for director Masaki Kobayashi (Kwaidan, Samurai Rebellion, Harakiri), who adapted the film from a popular 1950s anti-war novel by Jumpei Gomikawa.
 Known in the west only by aficionados of arcane Japanese cinema, the almost ten-hour Ningen no jôken is considered by many to be one of the best films ever made.
 It’s a gripping and frequently harrowing experience.
-Well known from roles in High and Low, The Face of Another and Kagemusha, acclaimed actor Tatsuya Nakadai does miraculous work as Kaji, a stubbornly hopeful idealist trying to find a moral stance amid a conflagration that will wipe out millions.
+Well known from roles in High and Low, The Face of Another and Kagemusha, acclaimed actor Tatsuya Nakadai is Kaji, a stubbornly hopeful idealist trying to find a moral stance amid a conflagration that will wipe out millions.
 It’s another of director Kobayashi’s portraits of righteous disobedience in an intolerant social system.

 The director’s own war experience was similar to that of author Gomikawa’s deeply conflicted protagonist.
 Opposed to the war and harboring uninformed illusions about better conditions in Soviet Russia, Kaji languishes in Tokyo as a management trainee, waiting to be drafted.
 He resists the pleas of his girlfriend Michiko (Michiyo Aratama) to marry because he believes that army service is a certain death sentence.
 All seems saved when Kaji’s company, impressed by his progressive workforce theories, sends him to occupied Manchuria to oversee personnel at a mine.
 The lovers marry and soon arrive at the windswept outpost.